commial/labs/base/README.md

 =

 This lab contains:
-* DC: Windows 2016 server, DC of a domain "domain.local"
+* DC: Windows 2016 server, DC of a domain "windomain.local"
 * SRV: Windows 2016 server, joined to the domain
 * Client: Windows 10 client, joined to the domain